baiweiphys/BOPBK/README.md

 Langfang 065001, China
 Email: huashengxie@gmail.com, xiehuasheng@enn.cn

-## Release Date
-2025-12-08

-## Program Description
+## Description

-**BO-PBK** (BO-Product-Bi-Kappa), developed by **Wei Bai** and **Huasheng Xie**, is a numerical code for analyzing waves and instabilities in obliquely propagating, magnetized multi-species hot plasmas in space and laboratory settings.
+**BO-PBK** (BO-Product-Bi-Kappa), developed by Wei Bai and Huasheng Xie, is a numerical code for analyzing waves and instabilities in obliquely propagating, magnetized multi-species hot plasmas in space and laboratory settings.

-The code supports a wide range of multi-component velocity distributions, such as:
+The code supports a wide range of multi-component velocity distributions, including:
 - Anisotropic drift loss-cone product-bi-kappa (PBK)
 - Anisotropic drift loss-cone kappa-Maxwellian (KM)
 - Anisotropic drift loss-cone bi-Maxwellian (BM)
 - Hybrid combinations of these distributions

 ## Installation / Requirements
 The code requires **MATLAB** (tested on R2023b–R2025a).
 **No additional toolboxes are needed** (uses only built-in MATLAB functions).

 ## Benchmark Examples